aschmied/advent-of-code-2017/day03/README.md

 ## Other Notes

 This analysis could be simplified using the `y(x) = |x mod 2 - 1|` definition of a [triangle wave](https://en.wikipedia.org/wiki/Triangle_wave).
 Also a better way to think of this would be mapping `i` to coordinates in the grid.
 Then we could also consider going the other direction: mapping a pair of grid coordinates to an `i`.

+## Epilogue

+After completing this analysis I wrote the code to simulate the problem: I implemented the grid memory.
+It was quite difficult to get the stepping right.
+I think the best solution to this problem would have been to figure out a mapping between row/col (Euclidean) coordinates and ring number/steps around the ring (polar) coordinates.